linusyang/Fun-iOS/README.md

 How to compile
 --------------

-1. You need to have [CocoaPods](http://cocoapods.org) installed.
-If you do not have already, run `sudo gem install cocoapods`.
-2. Install the dependencies via `pod install`.
-3. Open `Interpreter.xcworkspace` in Xcode and run!
+Open `Interpreter.xcworkspace` in Xcode and run!